pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

     12Read4_Write4: 685
     19Read4_Write4_Unroll: 638

-which is very disappointing.
+The performance is still bad.
 The unrolling helped a bit; however, in general our wonderful plan has failed.
 We could try more sophisticated versions, such as reading 4 bytes and writing 8, or even reading 8 and writing 8, but there is little chance it will help.
 It looks like the numerous shifts and bitwise ORs eat up all the performance gain we get from optimising the memory access.
 It may seem that this is the end of our story, and there is